The statistics show that happier employees are more productive.

-Businesses should always go out of their way to make sure that their employees are happy.
-Not only does it make their employees feel better while contributing to a better sense of mental wellness, but it may just lead to higher levels of productivity in the workplace, too.
+It makes sense that businesses should go out of their way to support their employees.
+Not only does it contribute to employee retention and wellness, but it leads to higher levels of productivity in the workplace, too.

 Not convinced?
 Here’s a look at 10 statistics that express just how important happiness is at work — for employees and employers, too.